WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 This will write the public keys, wallet fingerprint, derivation path and other metadata to a skeleton file `new-wallet.json`.

 :::warning Protect your public keys!
-This file does not include your private keys, so an attack can not use it to spend your bitcoin.
+This file does not include your private keys, so an attacker cannot use it to spend your bitcoin.
 However, he can use it to derive a full transaction history, thus it is a potential privacy leak.
 :::

 Now plug in the SD card to your computer, and open Wasabi Wallet.
 Go to the `Hardware Wallet` tab, and click the button `Import Coldcard`, browse to the SD card and select the `new-wallet.json` file.
-Wasabi will automatically important and modify this skeleton file and store in your `Wallets` and `WalletBackup` folder.
+Wasabi will automatically import and modify this skeleton file and store it in your `Wallets` and `WalletBackups` folders.

 #### Receiving bitcoin

 After the skeleton wallet is imported, you can open the wallet in the `Load Wallet` tab without using your Coldcard.
-Then label the observer and generate the [receiving address](/using-wasabi/Receive.md) as usual.
+Generate a [receiving address](/using-wasabi/Receive.md) as usual.
-This address belongs to the private keys which are on the hardware wallet.
+The private key corresponding to this address is on the hardware wallet.

 #### Sending bitcoin

-In the right-side Wallet explorer, click in the `Advanced` section and `Build Transaction`.
+In the right-side Wallet explorer, click on `Advanced` then `Build Transaction`.
-This shows you a tab similar to `Send`.
+This shows you a tab similar to the `Send` tab.
 You select coins, specify the destination address, payment amount and mining fee.
-Then you click `Build Transaction`, and it will generate an unsigned Bitcoin transaction.
+Then you click the `Build Transaction` button, and it will generate an unsigned Bitcoin transaction.
 Click on `Export Binary PSBT`, select the SD card and click `OK`.

 ![](/PSBTUnsigned.png)